 Bitcoin’s value reached its highest point in December 2017 when it hit $19,498.63.
 At this point, Bitcoin was one of the most talked about things in the media.
 Everyone you knew — mothers, grandparents, school teachers, and doctors — were all asking “how high will Bitcoin go?”.
 "Bitcoin price" and "Bitcoin price" predictions were two of the biggest trends on Twitter!

 This media attention, or “hype”, caused Bitcoin’s price to increase more than it ever had before.
 It went way, way up.
 It was crazy!
 News reporters and financial analysts all made their Bitcoin predictions — which made the public interested.
 More and more people were trying to buy Bitcoin and so the price increased.

 However, soon after Bitcoin reached its ATH, Bitcoin crashed.

 The question “when will Bitcoin crash?” had finally been answered.
-Millions of people were selling their Bitcoin and the price fell to under $10,000.
+When Bitcoin price prediction started to become smaller and smaller, millions of people were selling their Bitcoin and the price fell to under $10,000.

 Other Bitcoin Crashes

 Bitcoin’s price has crashed many times over the years: